This post may contain affiliate links – full disclosure – read here

 How to Make Goat Milk & Honey Soap – No Lye

 Crafting your own goat milk and honey soap at home is so easy to do.
 Handmade products are always special.
 This homemade goats milk and honey soap is a family favorite – and you don’t have to bother with lye.
-Promoting clean healthy skin is one of the top honey uses.
-Combine honey and milk in this recipe to you can make your own natural soap.
+Promoting clean healthy skin is one of the top ways to use honey.

 These natural soaps look so pretty and you can make a lot of them in one afternoon.
 This is an advantage over traditional lye soap which requires curing time.